-Advice to officers involved in a POST INCIDENT PROCEDURE (PIP)
+Advice to officers involved in a POST-INCIDENT PROCEDURE (PIP)

-www.polfed.org #PFEWPips
+www.polfed.org #PoliceWelfare

-Advice to officers involved in a Post Incident Procedure (PIP)
+Advice to officers involved in a Post-Incident Procedure (PIP)

-This advice MUST be read in conjunction with the relevant Authorised Professional Practice (APP).
-If you have any concerns, you should seek support from your local Federation branch board representatives.
+This advice MUST be read in conjunction with the relevant College of Policing Authorised Professional Practice (APP).
+If you have any concerns, you should seek support from your local Federation branch.

-As an officer involved in a PIP, you may be regarded as a Key Police Witness (KPW).
-During the process you will be treated as either a witness or suspect and you have rights under Police Regulations or PACE (1984).
+As an officer involved in a PIP, you may be regarded as a key police witness (KPW).
+During the process you will be treated as either a witness or suspect and you have rights under Police Regulations or the Police and Criminal Evidence (PACE) Act 1984.
 An investigation to establish the facts of what took place will commence.

-You should seek immediate advice from a Federation Representative, especially if you are in any way involved in a PIP which has resulted or could result in the death or serious injury of a person.
+You should seek immediate advice from a Federation representative, especially if you are in any way involved in a PIP which has resulted, or could result, in the death or serious injury of a person.

 - You cannot be treated as both a witness and suspect.
-If requested to provide clothing or intimate samples, seek clarity regarding your status. - Initial statements should only be made after you have taken any relevant medical and legal advice.
-Your local Federation representative will be able to advise on these matters. - Your welfare is paramount and the Post Incident Manager (PIM) has a responsibility to ensure you have access to appropriate medical and legal advice.
+If requested to provide clothing or intimate samples, seek clarity regarding your status - Initial statements should only be made after you have taken any relevant medical and legal advice.
+Your local Federation representative will be able to advise on these matters - Your welfare is paramount and the Post-Incident Manager (PIM) has a responsibility to ensure you have access to appropriate medical and legal advice.